1964 Oldsmobile Mid-Size Cars Facts, Figures, and Specifications

 1964 Oldsmobile F-85 Standard Coupe

-The 1964 Oldsmobile F-85 Standard Coupe differed from the deluxe in that it had a bench seat rather than buckets.
+The 1964 Oldsmobile F-85 Standard Coupe differed from the Deluxe in that it had a bench seat rather than buckets.
 To visualize the 4-door and the wagon, just add 2 more doors or an extended roof line.
 8,314 found frugal buyers.
-148 Standard coupes were equipped as 442s and a lowly 3 Standard sedans were optioned as a 442!
+148 Standard coupes were equipped as 442s, and a lowly 3 Standard sedans were optioned as a 442!